How to make money last until payday

 2. Look for places to make savings on your bills

 You may find that you can save on your bills if you shop around.
 It can be a hassle, but if you're taking budgeting seriously, saving £30 a month on your gas and electric bills is going to have an enormous impact.
-Comparison sites can be helpful, as well as tools like lookaftermybills.com
+Comparison sites like Uswitch can be helpful here.

 3. Save on your food shopping

-Doing away with your debit card and using only cash may make you feel like you're stepping back in time, but it can be a very useful tactic to people who overspend.
-Leaving your card at home and just taking the money you can afford to spend with you on a night out, for example, can have a massive impact on your financial health month-to-month.
+Leaving your debit card at home and using cash instead can be a very useful tactic for people who tend to overspend.
+Just taking the money you can afford to spend when going to the supermarket, for example, can have a massive impact on your financial health month-to-month.

 5. Spread your bills across the month

-Some people find that it helps them to split each month into four weeks, rather than looking upon it as one whole.
+Some people find it helpful to split each month into four weeks, rather than viewing it as a whole.
 Consider when your bills are taken from your account and spread them out over the month, instead of having them all coming out at the very beginning.

 6. Open more than one bank account

 You can allocate money to different accounts for different purposes.
-A good place to start is to open an account for all your essential costs (from the above list).
-Make sure your bills are coming out of that account and that you immediately siphon off the money you need to meet all of these costs as soon as you are paid.
+A good place to start is to open an account for all your essential costs and have your salary paid into there.
+This way, your priority bills will get paid and you’ll know exactly how much you have left to spend.

 What can you do if your money runs out?

-Despite your best efforts, you may still find that you are short on funds in the run up to payday.
-If all else fails, you could look into one of the following possible solutions:
+Despite your best efforts, you may still find that you’re short on funds in the run-up to payday.
+If all else fails, you could look into one of the following solutions:

 Talk to family and friends

-Payday loans are only suitable in certain circumstances and must not be taken out as a routine solution to a wider financial problem.
-However, if you are hit with an unexpected cost that throws your monthly finances way off track, a fast payday loan - repayable in flexible instalments - could help you avoid missing other payments or using an expensive unauthorised overdraft, for example.
+Short-term loans – sometimes called payday loans – might be able to help you cover unexpected costs but should only be used in certain circumstances.
+It’s not advised to use them repeatedly as a solution to consistent financial problems.
+However, if you are hit with an unexpected cost that throws your monthly finances off track, a quick loan that’s repayable in flexible instalments could help you avoid missing other payments.

 What are the alternatives to payday loans?

-If a payday loan isn't right for you, there are all kinds of possible alternatives that could help you to get through the month.
-Take a look at the list below and think about what might work in your situation.
+If a payday loan isn't right for you, there are all kinds of alternatives that could help you get through the month.
+Take a look at the list below and think about what might work in your situation:

 • As mentioned, you could borrow from friends or family